DEBARGHYA4469/Alvice-App/README.md

 The APK of file can be downloaded from this <a href="https://drive.google.com/open?id=0B0CwmRhMKkKXanRsc0I4Y1VkLTA">drive</a>

-Also full package can be accessible from this<a href="https://drive.google.com/open?id=0B0CwmRhMKkKXNUpZZkxpcFR1M0E">Google Drive</a>
+Also full package can be accessible from this<a href="https://drive.google.com/open?id=0B0CwmRhMKkKXNUpZZkxpcFR1M0E"> Google Drive</a>